sarahemm/pngplayground/README.md

 Features:
 - Parses and interprets PNG chunks, giving you the info in plain text.
-- Checks CRCs on chunks and lets you see any that are bad (in the future will also check zlib CRC on IDAT blocks)
+- Checks CRCs on chunks and lets you see any that are bad and optionally fix them automatically.
+- Validates data in chunks against PNG standard and reports any errors.
 - Allows extracting specific blocks to separate files for easier analysis (and in the future, importing specific blocks back from these files)
-- In the future, will allow editing of all internal PNG data in chunks.
+- Gives ability to edit all data in chunks, and optionally fix the checksums after.